Guitar Strumming Patterns

 To remember this pattern more easily, identify the sequence:

-- 2 regular, 1 muted strum - 5 times the same thing.
+- 2 regular strums, followed by 1 muted strum - repeat this 5 times.

-- After the 5th time, add 1 extra muted strum (the pattern's end).
+- After the 5th repetition, add 1 extra muted strum (the pattern's end).

-See that direction in which you strum alternates during the whole piece.
+Notice that the direction in which you strum alternates throughout the entire piece.

 Although the pattern looks simple, it might be challenging for beginner guitar players.

-Pay attention that there are three strums per beat, each of them is to be played by the same amount of time.
+Pay attention: there are three strums per beat, and each of them should be played with the same amount of time.

 Related Articles